wenakita/sonicreddragon-docs/docs/integrations/index.md

 If you're a DeFi protocol looking to integrate with OmniDragon, you can:

-1. **Integrate with our liquidity pools**: Add support for OmniDragon tokens in your AMM or lending platform
-2. **Leverage our cross-chain capabilities**: Enable your users to use OmniDragon across multiple chains
-3. **Incorporate our randomness solution**: Use our verified randomness for your protocol's needs
+1.**Integrate with our liquidity pools**: Add support for OmniDragon tokens in your AMM or lending platform 2.**Leverage our cross-chain capabilities**: Enable your users to use OmniDragon across multiple chains 3.**Incorporate our randomness solution**: Use our verified randomness for your protocol's needs

 ### For Game Developers

 Game developers can enhance their games with:

-1. **Randomized rewards**: Implement verifiably fair rewards using our VRF integration
-2. **Cross-chain assets**: Allow game items and tokens to move across different blockchains
-3. **Jackpot mechanics**: Incorporate OmniDragon's jackpot system into your game economy
+1.**Randomized rewards**: Implement verifiably fair rewards using our VRF integration 2.**Cross-chain assets**: Allow game items and tokens to move across different blockchains 3.**Jackpot mechanics**: Incorporate OmniDragon's jackpot system into your game economy

 ### For Wallet Providers

 Wallet providers can offer enhanced functionality:

-1. **Cross-chain transfers**: Simplify the UX for sending OmniDragon tokens across chains
-2. **Fee estimates**: Implement accurate fee estimation for OmniDragon transactions
-3. **Jackpot notifications**: Alert users when they win jackpots or when jackpots are triggered
+1.**Cross-chain transfers**: Simplify the UX for sending OmniDragon tokens across chains 2.**Fee estimates**: Implement accurate fee estimation for OmniDragon transactions 3.**Jackpot notifications**: Alert users when they win jackpots or when jackpots are triggered

 ## Technical Integration Overview